pke11y/net-auto-sol/summary-report/blog/parse_cisco_pyats.md

 The easiest way to use pyATS | Genie is to include the functionality in an Ansible role.
 Follow the installation instructions on the CiscoDevNet github page (https://github.com/CiscoDevNet/ansible-pyats)

 Let's use the Ansible role to retrieve data for 'VRF_ACME' from a Cisco IOS-XE PE router.
-Adding the role to the playbook provides access to the 'pyats_parser' filter that takes the parser name and OS as arguments.
+Adding the role to the playbook provides access to the <code>pyats_parser</code> filter that takes the parser name and OS as arguments.

         ---
         - hosts: pe2.rtr.lab